 Let’s start by providing a definition of mobile wallet and a digital wallet, for they are not one and the same.
 The mobile wallet is the mobile interface a consumer uses to connect to their digital wallet(s) and enables a user to make payment, earn rewards or redeem coupons.
 A digital wallet, stores all the card and loyalty data and initializes and coordinates the completion of payment and loyalty transactions. continue

 Mobile Wallet market share is up for grabs.
 Having the most innovative solutions, right focus and wallet interfaces will be the difference maker among strong competitors.
 In order to capture discover and retain 'innovation gold', one must develop a filter and process that detects and captures innovators and innovation.
-Without an effective filter, operated by innovators, the chances of capturing innovation is very low.
+Without an effective filter the chances of capturing innovation is very low.